Harsh260105/Shareable_Notes/README.md

 ## 📄 Usage

 - Create a new note using the "+" button
-- Edit notes with the rich text editor
+- Edit notes with the **from-scratch custom rich text editor** (formatting, styling, and editing all implemented with pure JavaScript)
 - Pin/unpin notes for quick access
 - Use the AI Insights panel to analyze your notes
 - Switch between dark and light themes